Science in 60 Seconds

 The producer shall not distribute or advertise the video in any way during the official competition period.
 Any pre-screening or online release of the completed video prior to the official screening on December 10 at Congress '20 is not permitted.

 Timeline: All creative work must take place during the official competition period.
 Any creative work started or completed in advance of the Competition is prohibited .

 Awards: The selection committee will select finalist videos for screening at the World Congress of Science and Factual Producers and will also showcase finalists on WCSFP's social media channels.
 The top three finalists will receive a free registration for Congress '21.
 The grand prize winner will receive economy airfare, four nights hotel and registration for Congress '21.

 A selection committee chaired by Matthew Shribman will assess each eligible video.
-Applicants will be notified by November 25, 2020.

 Questions?
 Please contact [email protected].